 Whatever method you choose, make sure that you have all pages of the assignment in one PDF file rather than a separate file for each page.
-Multiple-file submissions may be rejected as incomplete.
+Multiple-file submissions will be rejected as incomplete.
 Additionally, make sure that the pages are legible in the scanned file.
 View your submission on Canvas before you leave the lab.
 You are responsible for making sure that your submission is complete and legible in Canvas.
+Submissions cannot receive full credit if they are missing pages, if pages are submitted in separate files, if they are illegible, or if the wrong file is submitted.
+Do not try to submit corrections using the "comments" feature.
+Files attached to comments are not visible in the Canvas grading system.